yuchi1989/ssltimer/README.md

 In this project, I will design and implement SSLTimer, a tool that can identify if an SSL secured web server is vulnerable to a specific timing attack by only interacting with the web server remotely.
 Specifically, I will use the RSA timing vulnerability discussed in [Remote Timing Attacks are Practical](https://crypto.stanford.edu/~dabo/papers/ssl-timing.pdf).

 ### Motivation
 A timing attack exploits data-dependent behavioral characteristics of the implementation of an algorithm.
 Some implementations of cryptographic algorithms including RSA are vulnerable to timing attack.
 In these implementations, there may exist a correlation between key and the encryption time and the time information can be exploited to infer keys.
 The information leaked by measuring time can also be combined with other cryptanalysis techniques to make the attack more effective.
 If the implementation of SSL is vulnerable to timing attack, it will cause critical security and privacy issues.
-There is no existing tools focusing on testing SSL implementations with respect to the timing attack vulnerability.
+There is no existing tools focusing on black-box testing SSL implementations with respect to the timing attack vulnerability.
 Thus in this project, I will propose a statistic based black-box test methodology to identify if an SSL secured web server is vulnerable to a specific timing attack.
 I will also design and implement a tool SSLTimer to automate the whole testing process.

 ### Methodology